PayPal

 });

-Once the Braintree PayPal Checkout component is created, use the loadPayPalSDK method to load the PayPal JS SDK script file onto the page.
+After you create the Braintree PayPal Checkout component, use the loadPayPalSDK method to load the PayPal JavaScript SDK script file onto the page.

 1. Callback